For Ariana Grande, Silence Speaks Louder Than Words In Manchester Attack Tribute

 Since the heartbreaking attack last year, Grande has dealt with anxiety and post-traumatic stress disorder, subjects she addresses repeatedly throughout Sweetener.
 "Mental health is so important.
 People don’t pay enough mind to it because we have jobs and schedules and things to do, and are trying to keep up.
 People don’t pay attention to what's inside,” Grande explained to Darden through tears.

 Grande has spoken publicly about the Manchester attack numerous times.
-Two weeks after the tragedy, the singer returned to the city to put on the One Love Manchester benefit concert, where she honoured the victims while raising a total of £17 million for their families.
+Two weeks after the tragedy, the singer returned to the city to put on the One Love Manchester benefit concert, where she honored the victims while raising a total of $22 million for their families.

 The singer explained to Darden that her life has changed since the attack and expressed how she wishes it were different.
 Now, wherever she goes, she is followed by a security team.
 Metal detectors are used at all of her concerts.
 “The truth is, it’s fucking scary going anywhere.
 You look at places differently...You don’t want to give in, but it’s so scary,” said Grande.